khale/iit-cs450-f22-site/about.md

 notification of the student's advisor and/or department and any appropriate administrators**.

-You are allowed to discuss your work with others in the class, but ultimately what you submit must be solely yours.
+You are allowed to discuss your work with others in the class (we especially encourage you to do this on Diderot), but ultimately what you submit must be solely yours.
 Cheating, plagiarism, copying from other students, or any other sort of academic dishonesty may result in you getting a zero on the assignment, may impact your grade negatively, and may result in